onrelay/sipxecs/sipXwiki/building.rst

     cd /src/sipxecs

-The `sipxecs-buiild` script will create /src/sipxecs/build and /usr/local/sipx directories where all build results are saved.
+The `sipxecs-build` script will create /src/sipxecs/build and /usr/local/sipx directories where all build results are saved.

 Build RPMs
 ~~~~~~~~~~~~~~~~~~

-To build and install all the sipX* RPMs from source, just add the --rpm option to the sipxecs-buiild script as follows:
+To build and install all the sipX* RPMs from source, just add the --rpm option to the sipxecs-build script as follows:

   .. code-block:: bash

-    sudo ./sipxecs-buiild --rpm
+    sudo ./sipxecs-build --rpm

 The resulting RPMs are e.g. found in the build/repo/CentOS_7/x86_64 folder for CentOS 7.